krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 think of them as a way to add up presence masses, in a way that the ideas we use for binary presences will generalize when we apply them to arbitrary functions.

-### Domain Signals, presence density functions and measure theory
+### Domain Signals and Presence Density Functions

-Binary presence functions are much easier to understand intuitively, and we'll
-continue using them in our examples.
-But the real power of the presence
-calculus comes from generalizing to *presence density functions*.
+Binary presences are much easier to understand intuitively, but the real power of the presence calculus comes from generalizing to *presence density functions*.

-We may think of presence density functions as *domain signals* that we are interesting in observing and measuring, and the presence density functions can model a very large and general class of domain signals, so in what follows we will often refer to presence density functions as *signals* and use the two terms interchangeably.

-In our earlier example, we interpreted the signal as
-expressing the *load* placed on an element at a boundary.
-But more generally, a signal can be *any* real-valued function over time.
+In our earlier example, we showed a presence that described the *load* placed on an element at a boundary, and this has a real-valued presence mass.
+More generally, we can think of defining a presence over an arbitrary time varying function with real numbers as values.

+Such functions are called _presence density functions_.
+In general, these presence density function represent some underlying signal from the domain that we are interested in measuring.
+So, in what follows, we will use the terms signal and presence density functions interchangeably in what follows, opting for the latter only those cases where we want to focus specifically on the fact that what we are representing about the signal is the "amount" of the signal ( its presence) over time.

-The mass of a presence, over any given time *interval* $[t_0, t1)$ is the integral above, which is also the area under the signal over that interval[^3].
+As shown in Figure 2, the mass of a presence density function, over any given time *interval* $[t_0, t1)$ is the integral over the interval, which is also the area under the signal over that interval[^3].

 [^3]: The way we've defined signals and mass is directly
 analogous to how mass is defined for matter occupying space in physics.